Siddhant/styleguides/protobuf.md

 ## Project structure
 ```
+project-root/
+  build.gradle
   src/
     main/
       java/
+        - useful java utils for working with your protos
       proto/
         enums/
           - all .proto files for enums
         - all .proto files
       resrouces/
     test/
       java/
         - test classes for your generated java from .proto files
       proto/
       resources/
 ```

 ## File formatting